CatapultWarrior/DE4-Opti-Coursework/Subsystem_2/README.md

 IP.m

 **Notes:**
 SQP is the most effective algorithm and Genetic Algorithm is the least.
 Occasionally, when an infeasible point (NaN, Inf or complex) is encountered, GA.m will come up with an error.
-When this happens, run the script several times until it works.
+When this happens, run the script a few more times until it works.
 This is due to the stochastic nature of GA.

 Visualisation Script
 -------